gus123671/CEN4721_Sublease_Matcher/README.md

 9). npm run dev

 Go to the URL/address displayed in the console.
-Whenever you want to relaunch the web app, launch the backend first (python main.py) then launch the Frontend (npm run dev, while inside the client directory).
+Whenever you want to relaunch the web app, launch the backend first (python main.py) then launch the frontend (npm run dev, while inside the client directory).